alptheexplorer/epflLectureNotes/epflLectureNotes/semesterThree/computerArchitecture/compArch.md

 We must now feed inputs to the DUT as:
 Supply OP1 and OP2 then verify SUM

 The best way to realize this is a process inside our testbench architecture.
 Since we want to delay our inputs, we also declare a TIME_DELTA constant that will change the value of OP1 an OP2.
+We achieve the delay through the **wait for** statement.

 ```vhdl
 library ieee;